Fizza-Rubab/learning-neural-antiderivatives/README.md

 ## Usage

 Each subfolder contains instructions for training models and reproducing evaluation and convolution experiments.
-Please refer to the respective README in:
+Please refer to the respective READMEs.
-- `Integral/`
-- `AutoDiff/`
-- `Reduction/`
-- `FD/`
-- `DoG/`

 The `Rendering/` folder contains code with individual rendering files for each method.